EnterpriseDB/barman/doc/barman.1.d/50-backup.md

 backup *SERVER_NAME*
 :   Perform a backup of `SERVER_NAME` using parameters specified in the
     configuration file.
 Specify `all` as `SERVER_NAME` to perform a backup of all the configured servers.
+You can also specify `SERVER_NAME` multiple times to perform a backup of the specified servers -- e.g. `barman backup SERVER_1_NAME SERVER_2_NAME`.

     --immediate-checkpoint
     :   forces the initial checkpoint to be done as quickly as possible.